SantiagoBecerraC/E115_ExpertFinder/README.md

    - Volume management for persistence

 5. **Data Storage**:
-   - `chroma_db/`: Vector database for semantic search
+   - ChromaDB for vector database and semantic search
    - Persistent storage for embeddings and metadata
    - Optimized for similarity search operations

 6. **Security**:
-   - `secrets/`: Secure storage for credentials
+   - Secure storage for credentials
    - Environment configuration
    - API keys and access tokens
    - GCP service account credentials